julplee/synthesio-job-descriptions/job-descriptions/data-scientist.md

 * Scholar background in Data Science
 * 1-2 years of experience as a Data Scientist in a tech company is a plus
 * Good knowledge about developing Data Science models: Data preparation, Model selection, Model training, Feedback loops...
-* Interested in integrating models in data processing pipelines manipulating billions of data
+* Interested in integrating models built for the future and cost effective in data processing pipelines manipulating billions of data
 * Knowledge in the fields of NLP, Computer Vision and/or Trends detection is a plus
 * Knowledge of Python and Pandas are required